jdevuyst/comprehend/README.md

 ;=> (c/indexed-set [1 2] [2 3] [3 4] [1 3] [2 4] [1 4])
 ```

-Similarly, `(fix f)` returns a function that iteratively applies `f` to its arguments until a fixed point is found.
+Similarly, `(fix f)` returns a function that iteratively applies `f` to its arguments until a fixed point is found, which it then returns.

 ## Further information

 Comprehend is powered by [core.logic](https://github.com/clojure/core.logic).
-I explain the main ideas behind the implementation in a [blog post](http://jdevuyst.blogspot.com/2014/05/comprehend-clojure-pattern-matching.html).
+I explain some of the main ideas behind the implementation in a [blog post](http://jdevuyst.blogspot.com/2014/05/comprehend-clojure-pattern-matching.html).

 ## License

 Copyright © 2014 Jonas De Vuyst

-Distributed under the Eclipse Public License either version 1.0 or (at
-your option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.